-NO, says Leon Emirali, an entrepreneur and investor.
+Leon Emirali, an entrepreneur and investor, says NO.

 Despite the fashionable scepticism of capitalism, society’s appetite for consumerism is more rampant than ever.
 Yes, the technological revolution has seen demand for the subscription economy sky-rocket, but the lure of ownership remains strong.

 Whereas cars and houses were the ultimate status symbols a decade or two ago, today’s society is looking elsewhere to discern wealth.
 Non-tangibles, such as wellness qualifications or membership at a fashionable members’ club, have become the modern status symbol.
 While not physical products, these new age symbols of status portray a glaring message of wealth and ambition.